axeldnd1980/infinity-paradox-game/README.md

 Have the eyes scan and transmit your info everywhere instantly.

+You can get reported to law enforcement for arbitrary reasons.

+You can get fired from your job for arbitrary reasons.
+It's all in good fun.

 ## Teams

 Then let people have teams.
 Make teams pages.
 Have them wear t-shirts